Sweet and delicious Gluten-Free Apple Hand Pies stuffed with cinnamon apples and drizzled with a cinnamon glaze. Dairy-free.

 - 3-4 teaspoons non-dairy milk of choice (like almond)

 For the dough

-- In the bowl of a food processor, add almond flour, tapioca starch, and salt.
+- In the bowl of a food processor, add almond flour, tapioca starch, psyllium husk powder, and salt.
 Put on lid and pulse several times until flours are integrated.

-- Add coconut oil in small pieces to bowl of food processor.
+- Add vegan butter in small pieces to bowl of food processor.
 Pulse until mixture starts to come together.
-Add water and continue to pulse until it resembles dough.
+Add ice water a little bit at a time and continue to pulse until the dough comes together.

 - Squeeze the dough with your hands.
 It should come together and hold together.
 If not, add an additional teaspoon of water.

 - Form the dough into a flat disc and wrap in plastic wrap.
 Place in refrigerator and chill for at least one hour.